Building resilience, knowledge and protection – Western Ringtail Possum – Albany Stronghold (April 2019-June 2022)

 Project Value $646,552

-State NRM, our local community, South Coast NRM, Wilson Inlet Catchment Committee,Department of Biodiversity, Conservation and Attractions, City of Albany, Department of Primary Industry and Regional Development, Animal Pest Management Services, University of Western Australia, Bunnings Albany, Primaries of WA, Rays Firearms and Archery, Trailblazers, Coles Orana, PF Olsen Tree Farms, Landmark Albany, Nannygoat Junction Cheese, Mt Barker Transport and
+State NRM, our local community, Wilson Inlet Catchment Committee,Department of Biodiversity, Conservation and Attractions, City of Albany, Department of Primary Industry and Regional Development, Animal Pest Management Services, University of Western Australia, Bunnings Albany, Primaries of WA, Rays Firearms and Archery, Trailblazers, Coles Orana, PF Olsen Tree Farms, Landmark Albany, Nannygoat Junction Cheese, Mt Barker Transport, South Coast NRM.

 This project takes in the greater Torbay Catchment which includes the Western part of the town of Albany the Torndirrup Peninsula, extends north to Redmond and west to Lowlands(see Map).
 It also covers the lower and eastern portion of the Wilson Inlet Catchment extending west to include the town of Denmark.
 The greater Torbay catchment contains the important coastal macro-corridor, which links West Cape Howe National Park to Torndirrup National Park which allows animal movement across the landscape.

 In 2018, TCG ran 2 small projects, one aimed at learning more about the critically endangered WRP and the other focussing on feral animal control.
 Through the works we undertook, we now understand that: our catchment is extremely important for the possum in terms of climate, habitat and location; and that feral predators, mainly the fox is in very high numbers in our catchment and where no feral animal control is occurring possum numbers are low.